AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 ## Adjust Text

 You can adjust text of any element.
-There are two ways to do that: overriding text in {api:anychart.ui.ContextMenu#itemsFormatter}itemsFormatter(){api} or using localization strings.
+There are two ways to do that: overriding text in {api:anychart.ui.ContextMenu#itemsFormatter}itemsFormatter(){api} or using [localization strings](localize-the-context-menu).

-In the next sample captions of the "Save chart as..." and the "Save data as..." items are modified.
+In the next sample captions of the "Save chart as..." and the "Save data as..." items are modified using {api:anychart.ui.ContextMenu#itemsFormatter}itemsFormatter(){api}.

 ```
 var chart = anychart.column();

-var menu = chart.contextMenu();
-menu.itemsFormatter(function(items){
+chart.contextMenu().itemsFormatter(function(items){

   // change text of "Save chart as..."
-  items["export-as"].text = "Export as image...";
+  items["save-chart-as"].text = "Export as image...";

   // change text of "Save chart as..."
   items["save-data-as"].text = "Export chart data as...";